vikasrkarjigi/model-selection-cv-bootstrap-aic/README.md

 ### 3. What could you implement given more time to mitigate these cases or help users of your methods?
 Several enhancements can be implemented to address the limitations and improve the robustness and usability of the methods:
 - **Stratified K-Fold Cross-Validation:** It is valuable for balanced datasets but especially helpful when the imbalanced nature of the data should be preserved in each fold.

 - **Early Stopping and Regularization:** Early stopping or penalization during training within cross-validation, some of the mechanisms can minimize overfitting risks especially within complex forms of the estimate model.

 ### 4. What parameters have you exposed to your users in order to use your model selectors?
 The implementation provides flexibility by exposing the following parameters:
 - **For K-Fold Cross-Validation:**
-  - k: It shows the number of divisions that should be made to splits the dataset into folds.
+  - **k**: It shows the number of divisions that should be made to splits the dataset into folds.
 The default value for them is 5 or 10 that is depending on the number of records in the involved data set.
-  - shuffle: Boolean indicating whether the block of data should be shuffled before dividing into folds.
+  - **shuffle**: Boolean indicating whether the block of data should be shuffled before dividing into folds.
 Default is True to eliminate selection bias which is otherwise known as risky bias.
-  - random_state: Optional for the sake of reproducibility of the splits: an integer that is used to randomize the splits.
+  - **random_state**: Optional for the sake of reproducibility of the splits: an integer that is used to randomize the splits.

 - **For Bootstrapping:**
-  - n_samples: This is the number of Bootstrap samples to be produced as indicated in the balanced Bootstrap algorithm above.
+  - **n_samples**: This is the number of Bootstrap samples to be produced as indicated in the balanced Bootstrap algorithm above.
 Default is 1000 so that the sample size is big enough for accurate estimation.
-  - sample_size: The size of each bootstrap sample as a proportion of the full sample sizes.
+  - **sample_size**: The size of each bootstrap sample as a proportion of the full sample sizes.
 It is 1.0 by default, so every record in the dataset will be sampled with replacement.
-  - random_state: A non-negative integer such that setting this argument repeatedly to the same value will make the resampling statistically reproducible.
+  - **random_state**: A non-negative integer such that setting this argument repeatedly to the same value will make the resampling statistically reproducible.

 The ability to configure these parameters, makes the methods versatile enough to handle a wide range of datasets and users needs for any other machine learning processes.